 Hair removal can also cause folliculitis.
 This happens when individual hair follicles become inflamed and infected by microbes that live on the skin.

-If you feel concerned or nervous about these potential outcomes or are currently dealing with a hair-related medical problem, don’t hesitate to bring it up with your healthcare provider or dermatologist at your next appointment.
+If you feel concerned or nervous about these potential outcomes, or are currently dealing with a hair-related medical problem, don't hesitate to bring it up with your healthcare provider or dermatologist.
 They are the best people to give you expert and personalized advice on which hair removal options are best for your body and lifestyle.

-Right now there are no publicly available clinical studies on whether or not pubic hair removal correlates with yeast infections or bacterial vaginosis (BV).
+Right now, there's no publicly available scientific evidence on whether or not removing pubic hair correlates with yeast infections or bacterial vaginosis (BV).

-There is, however, one study published in 2021 which looked at vaginal microbiomes and how they relate to changes in pubic hair in 43 participants.
+There is, however, one study published in 2021 that examined vaginal microbiomes and their relationship to changes in pubic hair in 43 participants.

 The good news is that it doesn't make a difference for your vaginal health whether you like to have hair or go bare.
-The study found that there were no significant differences at baseline between the participants who had pubic hair and the participants with no pubic hair.
+The study found no significant differences at baseline between participants with pubic hair and those without.

-But once participants switched to either growing out their pubic hair or removing pubic hair, researchers did find that the vaginal microbiomes changed relative to control participants who did not alter their habits.
+But once participants switched to either growing out their pubes or removing their pubic hair, researchers found that vaginal microbiomes changed compared with control participants who did not alter their habits.

 This means that either removing or not removing pubic hair itself isn't associated with a particular state of the vaginal microbiome, but changing your habits could lead to a shift.

-Like many other things related to vaginal health, we need way more studies, with more participants, looking specifically at yeast infections, BV, and community state types to be able to share specific, science-backed information about pubic hair and the vaginal microbiome.
+As with many other aspects of vaginal health, we need more studies with more participants, specifically looking at yeast infections, BV, and community state types, to share science-backed information about hair removal and the vaginal microbiome.

-If you're thinking about altering your pubic hair grooming routine, it might be helpful ordering an Evvy test before and after to help you personally track any changes to your vaginal microbiome and stay informed on what’s going on down there.
+If you're thinking about altering your grooming routine, it might be helpful to order an Evvy Vaginal Microbiome Test before and after to track any changes in your vaginal microbiome and stay informed about what's going on down there.

-Does pubic hair removal increase my risk of acquiring an STI?
+Does pubic hair removal increase my risk of STIs?

-The answer: it’s complicated.
-In a 2017 study of over 7,000 people, researchers found that pubic grooming is associated with a greater risk of acquiring a sexually transmitted infection (STI) and that this correlation became stronger for people who more frequently performed pubic hair removal.
+It's complicated.
+In a 2017 study of over 7,000 people, researchers found that pubic grooming is associated with a greater risk of acquiring a sexually transmitted infection (STI), and that this correlation became stronger for people who more frequently performed pubic hair removal.

-Another study published in 2020 found that people who completely removed their pubic hair more than six times a year had a higher chance of acquiring an STI than people who never removed their pubic hair.
+Another study published in 2020 found that people who completely removed their pubic hair more than six times a year had a higher chance of acquiring an STI than people who never did.

 Pubic hair removal and infections on the vulva

-There is one possible scenario though when hair removal could directly make you susceptible to infections.
-This is the case for infections that happen to the skin on the vulva, such as a Staphylococcus aureus skin infection, human papillomavirus (HPV), or a benign viral skin condition called Molluscum contagiosum
+There is one possible scenario when hair removal could directly make you susceptible to infections — and that's for infections that happen to the skin on the vulva itself, such as a Staphylococcus aureus skin infection, human papillomavirus (HPV), or a benign viral skin condition called Molluscum contagiosum.

-If you go to a salon that uses tools on multiple people to remove pubic hair, you want to be sure that the salon uses sterile and clean tools, workers wear clean gloves, and do everything they can to minimize your risk of being exposed to an infection.
+If you go to a salon that uses tools on multiple people to remove pubic hair, you want to be sure that the salon uses sterile and clean tools, workers wear clean gloves, and do everything they can to minimize your risk of exposure to an infection.

-If you remove your own pubic hair at home and are dealing with pain in the pubic area, bumps on your skin, and inflammation, it’s possible that hair removal is contributing to irritation, and further damaging your skin.
+If you remove your own hair at home and are dealing with pain in the pubic area, bumps on your skin, and inflammation, it's possible that hair removal is contributing to irritation and further damaging your skin.

 Does pubic hair increase yeast infections?

-No, having pubic hair doesn’t increase your chances of getting a yeast infection.
-Yeast infections usually happen when there’s an overgrowth of the fungus Candida, which loves warm and moist environments (like the vagina).
-While pubic hair itself doesn't directly contribute to yeast infections, improper hygiene or excessive moisture in the genital area (which can happen with or without hair) can increase the likelihood of infections.
-In fact, hair can have its perks.
-It can help maintain a balanced moisture level and act as a barrier against unwanted bacteria and irritants.
-On the flip side, shaving or waxing could lead to some irritation or small cuts, which might make the area a bit more vulnerable to infections.
+No, having pubic hair doesn't increase your chances of getting a yeast infection.
+Yeast infections happen when there's an overgrowth of the fungus Candida, which thrives in warm, moist environments like the vagina.
+While pubic hair itself doesn't directly contribute to yeast infections, improper hygiene or excessive moisture in the genital area — which can happen with or without hair — can increase the likelihood of infections.
+In fact, hair can have its perks: it helps maintain a balanced moisture level and acts as a barrier against unwanted bacteria and irritants.
+On the flip side, shaving or waxing could lead to irritation or small cuts, which might make the area a bit more vulnerable to disruption.

 Is it hygienic to shave pubic hair?